Displayed Categories: Univalence and the Structure Identity Principle

 Items~\ref{item:sns-obs}--\ref{item:sns-ops} can immediately be read as providing an associated displayed category over \(\C\) (\coqident{SIP}{disp_cat_from_SIP_data}), whose displayed hom-sets are propositions.
-The category of \emph{$(P,H)$-structures}, as defined in \cite{HoTTbook}, is precisely the total category of this displayed category.
+The category of \emph{\((P,H)\)-structures}, as defined in \cite{HoTTbook}, is precisely the total category of this displayed category.

 With a little thought, item~\ref{item:sns-univalent} can then be seen as saying that this displayed category is univalent (\coqident{SIP}{is_univalent_disp_from_SIP_data}).
-Theorem~\ref{theorem:total_univalent} then immediately implies: \begin{corollary}[{\cite[Theorem 9.8.2]{HoTTbook}}] Given a standard notion of structure $(P,H)$ on \(\C\), if \(\C\) is univalent, then so is the category of $(P,H)$-structures on \(\C\). \end{corollary}
+Theorem~\ref{theorem:total_univalent} then immediately implies: \begin{corC}[{\cite[Theorem 9.8.2]{HoTTbook}}] Given a standard notion of structure \((P,H)\) on \(\C\), if \(\C\) is univalent, then so is the category of \((P,H)\)-structures on \(\C\). \end{corC}

 \begin{example}[\coqident{Examples}{is_univalent_disp_functor_alg}] The displayed categories of algebras for an endofunctor or monad (Examples~\ref{ex:endofunctor-alg-displayed}, \ref{ex:monad-alg-displayed}) arise from standard notions of structure, and so are univalent. \end{example}